sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

   - empty upon success
 ```

-For deployment considerations, when the link-training is enabled on a transceiver without LT capabilities, the swss#orchagent should log an error into syslog, and the config command should also report the error and get aborted, unless '-f' option is specified.
+For deployment considerations, when the link-training is enabled on a transceiver without LT capabilities, this config command should report an error and get aborted, unless '-f' option is specified.

 ##### Show link training status